-Intercultural understanding is fundamental to understanding aspects of Science as a Human Endeavour, as students appreciate the contributions of diverse cultures to developing science understanding and the challenges of working in culturally diverse collaborations.
+Intercultural understanding is fundamental to understanding aspects of Science in its social context, as students appreciate the contributions of diverse cultures to developing science understanding and the challenges of working in culturally diverse collaborations.
 They develop awareness that raising some debates within culturally diverse groups requires cultural sensitivity, and they demonstrate open-mindedness to the positions of others.
 Students also develop an understanding that cultural factors affect the ways in which science influences and is influenced by society.